-Modern electronics systems in automobiles tie all the systems together, so the right hand always knows what the left hand is doing.
-This modern architecture in systems like Control Area Networks is what enables the vehicle's electronically controlled automatic transmission to ignore a request from a driver for something that may cause damage, or worse, injury.
+Modern automotive electronics tie all the systems together, so the right hand always knows what the left hand is doing.
+This modern architecture in systems like Control Area Networks is what enables the vehicle's electronically controlled automatic transmission to ignore a request from a driver for something that may cause damage – or worse – injury.
 Older, less-sophisticated cars may not have the reverse-inhibit function, though Renneker explained that there were hydraulic reverse inhibit systems in the past.
-The march of technology has made it easier and less expensive to design a car that protects itself.
+The march of technology has made it easier and less expensive to design a car that can protect itself.

 In case you needed a reminder, transmission work is expensive, too.

 "As an example, a 2005 Buick transmission will cost approximately $2000 plus 7-9 hours on installation time," Paul said.
-"On a similar year Toyota Camry the price for a factory replacement transmission is $3274.00 plus just about 12 hours of labor.
-With the current labor rate of $75-$110.00 per hour this can be one very expensive mistake."
+"On a similar year Toyota Camry the price for a factory replacement transmission is $3274 plus just about twelve hours of labor.
+With the current labor rate of $100+ per hour this can be one very expensive mistake."

 So, there you have it.
-Mistakenly dropping Mom's wagon into reverse while drag racing likely won't be instantly fatal to the hardware, provided you have a modern automobile.
+To inadvertently drop your mom's wagon into reverse while drag racing likely won't be instantly fatal to the hardware, provided she has a modern automobile.
 Automakers have realized that people do astonishingly dumb things behind the wheel and have implemented countermeasures to protect us from ourselves.
-Our advice is the next time you're driving across Nebraska, just ponder the meaning of life, instead.